daniazzam/RoboticsUseCase/readme.md

          - Check if the point is inside the zone by calling the `checkIfPointInZone` method.
          - If the point is inside the zone:
            - Print a message indicating that the point is inside the current zone's name.
-           - Set the corresponding flag in the `flags` vector to 1 if it is not already set.
+           - Set the corresponding flag in the `flags` vector to true if it is not already set.
          - If the point is outside the zone but within its range:
            - Check the corresponding flag in the `flags` vector.
            - If the flag is set, print a message indicating that the point is exiting the current zone.
            - If the flag is not set, print a message indicating that the point is about to enter the current zone.
-       - If the point is outside the zone's range, reset the corresponding flag in the `flags` vector to 0.
+       - If the point is outside the zone's range, reset the corresponding flag in the `flags` vector to false.
        - Increment the `count` variable to move to the next zone.
      - After processing all points for a given zone, reset the `count` variable to zero and print a newline character.